강의

 - Practice distributed systems, DB, cache, MQ, failure recovery, and scaling at actual interview level

-2. My own service architecture → DB → Full design including scaling
+2. Full design from my own service architecture → DB → scaling

-- Final project templates are provided so you can include them in your portfolio/resume
+- Final project templates provided for inclusion in portfolios/resumes

-3. Contributing PR to an actual open-source AI coding agent in operation
+3. Contributing a PR to an Open-Source AI Coding Agent in Production

 • Download Rust-based CLI agent (Snailer) to

-First PR merge grants Collaborator privileges + gain practical OSS experience for your resume
+Upon first PR merge, gain Collaborator permissions + acquire practical OSS experience for your resume

 Silicon Valley Interview Released

-I conducted an interview at Stanford with the author of the AI newsletter 'Nunoji' who is from JoCoding background.
-It covers how I'm applying the system design from this course to the startup I'm directly operating in Silicon Valley.
+I conducted an interview at Stanford with the author of AI newsletter 'Nunoji', who is from JoCoding.
+The interview covers how I'm applying the system design from this course to the startup I'm currently running in Silicon Valley.

 👉 Full EO Article Interview: The Secret of Irreplaceable People Learned in Silicon Valley (Developer Edition)